Basic example

 f.allocate()

-which creates xarray
+step creates xarray

 fill(f.emissions, 40, scenario='abrupt', specie='CO2 FFI')